angusmorgan111111/chillipi/README.md

  * Intall the python plugin when prompted, then restart VS Code
  * Press Ctrl+Shift+P, type "interpreter", then select the Python 3 interpreter
  * Install the pylint plugin when prompted

+## Reading log files

+ journalctl -f in putty to look at log.
+This is writtent by util